 Every year nearing the end of summer I go to the farms to buy a butt load of corn and cut them off the cob and freeze it!
 It's cheap, it's easy and the corn taste fantastically sweet for winter meals.
 Win-win.
 Since I had the fresh corn on hand, I used it but frozen corn or even canned corned can be used as well.

-Depending on what type of pot you use for create this (non-stick/stainless steel) you will notice that the potatoes and onions may stick to the bottom of the pan — which is what happened to me.
-Don’t worry!
-This is a good thing!
-These burnt stuck on bits will be ‘de-glazed’ off to give the soup even more flavour!
-After you are done browning and cooking the potatoes/onion/ham trio, use the liquid from the milk and/or stock and the bits on the bottom should soften up from the moisture and the heat.
+Depending on what type of pot you use for create this (non-stick/stainless steel) you will notice that the potatoes and onions may stick to the bottom of the pan -- which is what happened to me.
+Don't worry!
+These burnt stuck on bits will be 'de-glazed' off to give the soup even more flavour!
+After you are done browning and cooking the potatoes/onion/ham trio, add in the milk and the bits on the bottom should soften up from the moisture and the heat.
 Scrape these flavourful bits off and it will melt into the soup as another layer of nuttiness flavour.

-Note: For this recipe, I used 1 cup of milk (been binging on the junk lately, so I’m watching the waistline) and 1 cup of chicken stock (or water).
+Note: For this recipe, I used 1 cup of milk and 1 cup of chicken stock (or water).
 To make the soup even creamier, you can use 1 cup of cream instead of milk.

 Optional: Toppings on soups are fun! ... and they make me feel fancy.
 Here are a few ideas as soup toppers that you can use as well because sometimes it's nice to

 - Handful of crushed chips -- yep chips. mmm salty and crispy.

 - Saltine crackers crushed

 ..the sky's the limit really 🙂 Experiment and have some fun with it.

 Soup Time!
 How do you guys make soup fun?

 - 1 cup ham (or any leftover meat)